5 misconceptions about sledding

 Myth 3: "Tobogganing is less sporty than skiing".

 Tobogganing is often seen as less demanding than downhill or cross-country skiing.
-However, it can be an excellent way of getting in some cardio training, especially when going up the slopes.
-For children, it's also a fun way to learn about physical effort in the mountains.
+However, it can be an excellent way to do some **cardio training**, especially on the way up the slopes.
+For children, it's also a fun way to learn about physical exertion in the mountains.
+You only have to follow the training of the sledgers to see for yourself: they work on their **physical strength**, their **endurance** and their **flexibility** to control the sled and **resist the intense G forces during turns.**

 Myth 4: "Tobogganing is dangerous".

-It's true that luge is more dangerous than raclette.
+Of course, tobogganing is more dangerous than **raclette**.
 No, it's true, like all winter sports, it can present risks.
-However, with the right equipment, such as a ski helmet, and responsible practice, luge is a safe snow sport for children and adults alike.
+However, with the right equipment, such as a ski helmet, and responsible practice, tobogganing is a safe snow sport for children and adults alike.
 Toboggan runs are often designed to ensure safety for all.
+To ensure you don't have an accident, there are a few things you need to know: - Wear a helmet and goggles - Choose trails that are suitable and in good condition, free from dangerous obstacles such as stones, branches or large blocks of ice. - Avoid sledding if the trail is too crowded. - Control your speed, - Keep your feet facing forward, ready to brake or steer, and never cross them.

 Myth 5: "Tobogganing is limited to the ski slopes".